brunogbrito/Godot-Hunspell/README.md

 ## Example Project

 The addon includes a simple test scene (`hunspell_test.tscn`) that demonstrates how to use the SpellChecker class.
 You can use this as a reference for implementing spell checking in your own projects.

+## Troubleshooting

+- **Dictionaries not found**: Make sure your dictionary files are placed in the `addons/hunspell/dictionaries/` folder and have the correct extensions (`.aff` and `.dic`).
+- **Spell checker not working in exports**: Check that you've added the dictionary files to your export filters as described in the "Exporting Your Project" section.
+- **Performance issues**: Consider loading dictionaries asynchronously or at application startup to avoid slowdowns during gameplay.

 ## License